gyulanemeth/bluefox.email/docs/api/sender-identities.md

 ---
-title: "Sender Identities API Reference | bluefox.email documentation"
+title: "Sender Identities API Reference"
 description: "List, add, delete, and set the default sender identity (the From address) for a BlueFox Email project via the REST API."
 head:
   - - meta